Zombi 2: Reception

-Zombi 2 grossed higher in the domestic Italian box office than its predecessor, leading to future sequels—Fulci began directing Zombi 3 before illness forced him to hand over the reins to Bruno Mattei and Claudio Fragasso, the latter of whom would also direct Zombi 4.
-The film was nominated for the Saturn Award for Best Make-up at the 8th Saturn Awards in 1981.
+Zombi 2 grossed higher in the domestic Italian box office than its predecessor, leading to an official sequel; Fulci began directing Zombi 3 before illness forced him to hand over the reins to Bruno Mattei and Claudio Fragasso, the latter of whom would also direct After Death, which would later be rereleased/marketed as Zombi 4: After Death, as an unofficial sequel to Zombi 3.
+Zombi 2 was nominated for the Saturn Award for Best Make-up at the 8th Saturn Awards in 1981.

 In a contemporary review, Tom Milne reviewed an 89-minute English-language dub in the Monthly Film Bulletin and compared the film to Dawn of the Dead.
 While noting that the cast was competent and the film featured "sometimes effective make-up work", Milne opined that the film "lacks—for all weaknesses of Romero's film—even a tenth of the minatory charge harboured by Zombies."
 The review noted that the censorship trimmed a "promisingly gruesome sequence" with a corpse undergoing an autopsy.
 In Italy, La Stampa described the film as "pedestrian", as well finding it hard to bear Olga Karlatos' character's death scene.

 In a 2012 review for The Guardian, Phelim O'Neill described the film as "the ultimate undead movie", praising its commitment to gory scenes and convincing effects.
 O'Neill felt that the film stood the passage of time well, and explained that this was "because it delivers, plain and simple".
 He also highlighted Frizzi's work on the score, and summed the film up as "a real influence on what followed".
 Anne Billson, writing for The Daily Telegraph in 2013, included Zombi 2 in her list of the top ten zombie films, describing its opening scenes as "sublimely creepy" and the eye-gouging scene as "memorably nasty".
 Writing for the Daily Mirror, James Kloda praised Fulci's directing, finding that he consistently made evocative use of particular shots to accentuate the film's action or horror.
 Kloda felt that the film "can often blind with its shock violence but is well worth the look".